- 35 million websites tested and over 760,000 blocked by ISP content filters

 - Over one quarter (27.6%) of website unblock requests to ISPs from 2018 remain unresolved

 Table of Contents

 - Internet content misclassification

 - Policy context

 Download the report: Collateral Damage in the War Against Online Harms.

-We also looked at how ISPs deal with requests to unblock sites that have been incorrectly filtered.
+We also looked at how ISPs deal with requests to unblock websites that have been incorrectly filtered.

 Our findings reveal a fundamentally flawed, unfair and inconsistent system that’s in dire need of reform.

 Since 2014 and with the help of volunteers, ORG has operated Blocked.org.uk, which hosts an online tool that allows anyone to check whether a site is being blocked and report any that shouldn’t be to the ISPs blocking them.

 ORG has collected results of over 35 million website tests and indexed over 760,000 blocked unique domains since then, with 90% of that data collected since March 2017.